nkyorov/terraform-oidc-ci-cd/docs/azure-oidc-configuration.md

 ###  Clone the repo and setup your variables
 1. Clone this repository to your local machine.
 2. Open the repo in Visual Studio Code.
 (Hint: In a terminal you can open Visual Studio Code by navigating to the folder and running code .).
-3. Navigate to the `demo` folder and create a new file called `terraform.tfvars`.
+3. Navigate to the `demo/azure` folder and create a new file called `terraform.tfvars`.
 4. In the `terraform.tfvars` file add the following:
 ```hcl
  environment = "<value>"